 Master’s in Health Communication programs teach students how to develop effective health campaigns and educate patients, providers, and the public on health issues.

-Master’s in Mass Communication and Media Studies programs teach students the principles of media management, the history and theory of mass communication, and digital storytelling strategies.
+Master’s in Mass Communication and Media Communication programs teach students the principles of media management, the history and theory of mass communication, and digital storytelling strategies.

 Master’s in Organizational and Corporate Communication programs teach students about organizational leadership and communication, including training, crisis management, and public relations.